datastax/python-driver/benchmarks/README.md

 and `ReadPipeline.execute()` is called for each asynchronous request.
 `ReadPipeline.results()` is used to consume all requests in FIFO ordering.

-Internally, the `ReadPipeline` creates a request `Queue` which are executed and managed via `ResponseFuture` callbacks.
+Internally, the `ReadPipeline` creates a request `Queue` which is executed and managed via `ResponseFuture` callbacks.
 If the number of unconsumed results is too large, no new requests are created.
 `ReadPipeline.results()` iterates over a `Queue` of `ResponseFuture` objects